MV Blythe Star: Last voyage

-On 12 October 1973, the Blythe Star left Prince of Wales Bay, Hobart, Tasmania bound for Currie on King Island, located in Bass Strait.
-Its cargo comprised superphosphate fertilizer, believed to be in stacked bags on pallets, and a ton of beer in kegs.
+On 12 October 1973, Blythe Star left Prince of Wales Bay, Hobart, Tasmania bound for Currie on King Island, located in Bass Strait.
+Its cargo comprised superphosphate fertilizer, believed to be in stacked bags on pallets, and a ton of VB beer in kegs.
 Sea conditions were reported as calm with a soft rolling swell.
 Shortly after leaving Hobart, the vessel turned to starboard and set a course to King Island around the western side of Tasmania.

 By the next morning, with the weather and sea conditions still good, the vessel was a short distance off South West Cape when, between 8:00am and 8:30am, a sudden list developed to starboard.
 After briefly stabilising, the list quickly increased until much of the starboard side was below the waterline and seawater began entering the vessel through unsecured openings.
 Those crew members asleep below decks were thrown from their bunks, and all the crew struggled to make their way through rising water to the rear deck area.
 The capsize appears to have been completely unexpected by the crew, with the captain later quoted as saying:

-"All seemed well, with nothing out of the ordinary.
+All seemed well, with nothing out of the ordinary.
 It was fine weather - beautiful weather.
 Suddenly there was a lurch.
-I thought "That's funny".
-Next thing I knew she was lying over on her starboard side".
+I thought "That's really funny!"
+Next thing I knew she was lying over on her starboard side.